CasebooksProject/casebooks-data/README.md

 Casebooks Project Data

-The Casebooks Project is a Wellcome Trust funded project that aims to make available the medico-astrological records of Simon Forman and Richard Napier — unparalleled resources in the history of early modern medicine.
-While the data can be browsed and searched on our website (http://www.magicandmedicine.hps.cam.ac.uk/), this repository was created to give people access to our raw XML transcriptions.
+In the decades around 1600, the astrologers Simon Forman and Richard Napier produced one of the largest surviving sets of medical records in history.
+The Casebooks Project, a team of scholars at the University of Cambridge, has transformed this paper archive into a digital archive.
+The data can be browsed and searched on our website (https://casebooks.lib.cam.ac.uk/).
+This repository provides access to our raw XML transcriptions.

 The data is contained in two directories: